vmtk/vmtk-old-website/Main/Installation.md

 - [Mac OSX packages](#OSX)
 - [Windows installers](#Windows)

 Binary packages are supported by [Orobix](http://www.orobix.com).
-Special thanks to Johannes Ring, [Simula Research Laboratory](http://www.simula.no), Sara Zanchi and Valentina Rossi, University of Bergamo.
+Special thanks to Johannes Ring, the maintainer of vmtk Debian packages, [Simula Research Laboratory](http://www.simula.no) and to Sara Zanchi and Valentina Rossi, University of Bergamo.

 <a id="Ubuntu"></a>
 ### Ubuntu packages